nichdel/OSplit/README.md

 The GUI is still lacking features, but very much useable.
 It can be opened via the command line with "java -jar OSplit.jar" but your Operating System of choice likely will open Java programs with a double click.

-The Timing page uses shift+s to start the timer, split, and save the timings (after the timer has stopped).
+The Timing page uses shift+s to start the timer, splitFile, and save the timings (after the timer has stopped).

 The File page allows you to open and save files as well as deleting splits and editing the headers.
 Note that changes made to a file are not remembered on other pages until you save the file.